City of Krefeld – Old name Krimvelde

 The following are worth a visit: sightseeing at Burg Linn and a visit to the Krefeld Zoo.

 The city of Krefeld lies at around 9 kilometres from us and may be reached by car via the A57 easily in around 10 to 15 minutes.
 The underground/tram U76 (stop 5 minutes) KR-Rheinstraße (city) around 20 minutes to the terminus.
 By regional train from Meerbusch-Osterath station, one is at Krefeld main railway station in around 5 minutes.

-More information can be found in the Internet at www.krefeld.de
+More information can be found on the homepage www.krefeld.de

 Krefeld – Main station

 Krefeld – Linn castle